Individual Voluntary Arrangement (IVA)

 The TDA team helped put together an IVA proposal which offered £11,000 to settle his debts.
 Anthony also agreed that if he was entitled to any compensation from mis-sold PPI this would also come into the IVA.

-This is an ideal solution for individuals who are able to raise a sum of money, but after providing for their reasonable costs of living including their increased mortgage payment, do not have any surplus income.
-Or alternatively, the settlement comes from a third party and this money would not be available in bankruptcy.
-Read our case studies for examples of how IVA’s have been used to deal with problem debt.
+This solution may be appropriate for individuals who are able to raise a sum of money, but after providing for their reasonable costs of living including their increased mortgage payment, do not have any surplus income.

 Effect on your credit Rating